JamesYeh23/511_project_group-3/README.md

 - [ShotTimes_editor](./ShotTimes_editor.m) can be used to adjust the array of ShotTimes

+12/3:

+- Add a toggle button to switch between closed/open loop system and generate certain stimulation results

 ### To-Do:

 - Add "list of option" to load the parameters
-- Add a toggle button to switch between closed/open loop system

 last updated: 11/20